bigfix/developer.bigfix.com/site/guide/basics/errors.md

 E: This expression contained a character which is not allowed.
 {{/example}}

-will return **This expression contained a character which is not allowed** because curly braces are not valid in the relevance languge.
+will return **This expression contained a character which is not allowed** because curly braces are not valid in the relevance language.
 (Although they do signify relevance substitution in an action script).

 ## No Inspector Context